-Audit of OSH systems
+Assessment of OSH systems

-An audit of the Office's OSH systems was conducted internally in 2013 against the elements of the WorkSafe Plan.
-The results of the audit were used to develop an OSH Management Plan and associated guidelines detailing OSH roles and responsibilities within the Office and outlining the approach taken to identifying, assessing and controlling hazards and the associated risks.
+An assessment of the Office's OSH systems was conducted internally in 2013 against the elements of the WorkSafe Plan and all (100%) of the agreed actions have been completed.
+The results of the assessment were also used to develop an OSH Management Plan and update associated guidelines detailing OSH roles and responsibilities within the Office and outlining the approach taken to identifying, assessing and controlling hazards and the associated risks.

 Internal evaluation of the accommodation at Albert Facey House is ongoing and workplace inspections are undertaken regularly by the Office's elected OSH Representatives.
-Any OSH changes identified are promptly addressed:
+Any OSH changes identified are promptly addressed.

-- There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office; and - During 2013-14 there was a trial evacuation of Albert Facey House, where fire alarms were activated and all staff within the building were evacuated for drill purposes.
+There is ongoing review of the Office's emergency procedures for dealing with unreasonable conduct by visitors to the Office and, during 2014-15, there was a trial evacuation of Albert Facey House, where fire alarms were activated and all staff within the building were evacuated for drill purposes.